 The Trust continues to support families and medical professionals throughout the UK, Ireland and, in some instances, Europe.
 The Trust will continue with its fundraising campaigns to further Lowe Syndrome research.

-Moreover, Lowe Syndrome Trust now has additional resources allocated to reduce the isolation of Lowe syndrome families.
+With the Lottery Grant the Lowe Syndrome Trust now has additional resources allocated to support Lowe Syndrome Families.
 The charity is planning to develop a chatbot for the website, as well as to provide advice and create leaflets for families and medical professionals which will outline and explain the available support from the government and other authorities, including help for applying for lasting power of attorney (LPA), UK social services support for Special Educational Needs (SEN), Personal Independence Payment (PIP), Employment and Support Allowance (ESA), Disabled Badges, Carer's Allowance, Care Plans and Direct Payments.